adus/portal-documentation/_documents/access_examples.md

 #### Curl Example \#4 - Trimet Data

-The following query on the TriMet ridership dataset returns the TriMet for the selected quarter; zip is selected here as that is how the file is served through the website - when unzipped, the data is available in .csv format _only_.
+The following request for data from the TriMet ridership dataset returns the TriMet for the selected quarter; zip is selected here as that is how the file is served through the website - when unzipped, the data is available in .csv format _only_.

 ```
 curl "http://new.portal.its.pdx.edu:8080/transit/downloadquarterlydata?agency=trimet&quarter=2019-q3-summer"